MindQuantum-HiQ/mindquantum/DESIGN.md

 ## Theming Strategy

-- Shared CSS variables in `src/styles/tokens.css` model brand color, typography, and spacing.
-- Build step (`scripts/prepare-tokens.mjs`) syncs tokens into `docs/_static/mq-variables.css` so Jupyter Book can use the same variables.
+- **Tailwind CSS Adoption**: The Astro site now uses Tailwind CSS (v4) for rapid, consistent UI development.
+- **Legacy Compatibility**: `src/styles/tokens.css` defines the core design tokens (colors, typography) as CSS variables.
+These are consumed by Tailwind (via `@theme`) and also copied to `docs/_static/mq-variables.css`.
+- **Unified Brand**: This dual approach ensures that the Jupyter Book/Sphinx documentation (which cannot easily use Tailwind) stays visually consistent with the Tailwind-styled landing pages.
 - `docs/_static/mq-theme.css` applies light overrides on top of `sphinx_book_theme` to reflect the brand without forking the upstream theme.

 This approach avoids maintaining a heavy bespoke Sphinx theme while still achieving visual parity and keeping upgrade paths simple.